fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

     });
     ```

+See the [Akamai proxy integration guide](https://dev.fingerprint.com/docs/akamai-proxy-integration#step-21--add-variable-blocks-to-your-rules-template) in our documentation for more details.

+### Building property rules locally

-## How to build property rules
+You can clone this repository and build the property rules locally.

-This section shows how to generate rules locally.
-This can be useful for those who don't use Terraform, don't use rules template or who want to make changes to the rules before applying them.
-Please talk to Fingerprint support first if you need any help.

-### For Terraform

-Run `yarn install`.
-Then run `yarn build --type terraform` to generate:
+1. Run `yarn install`.
+2. Run `yarn build --type terraform`.
+It will generate the following files you can use in your Terraform configuration:

   - `dist/terraform/json/fingerprint.json`
   - `dist/terraform/json/variables.json`
   - `dist/terraform/example.tf`

-files.
-Use them in your existing Terraform configuration.

-### For Akamai Public API (HTTP Patch Body)
+The JSON files are equivalent to the JSON files available in the [latest releases](https://github.com/fingerprintjs/fingerprint-pro-akamai-integration-property-rules/releases/latest).

+## How to install using Akamai Property Manager API (without Terraform)

+You can close this repository and build the property rules locally into a single `body.json` object.
+You can then apply it as a patch update to your property configuration using Akamai [Property Manager API](https://techdocs.akamai.com/property-mgr/reference/api).
+This allows you to install the integration in an automated way even if you do not use Terraform.

+1. Run `yarn install`.
+2. Run `yarn build --type patchBody --integration-path YOUR_INTEGRATION_PATH_HERE --agent-path YOUR_AGENT_PATH_HERE --result-path YOUR_RESULT_PATH_HERE --proxy-secret YOUR_PROXY_SECRET_HERE`.
+   * Use the same values you would use in [Step 2](#how-to-install-with-terraform) if you were installing with Terraform.
-Run `yarn install`.
-Then run `yarn build --type patchBody --integration-path YOUR_INTEGRATION_PATH_HERE --agent-path YOUR_AGENT_PATH_HERE --result-path YOUR_RESULT_PATH_HERE --proxy-secret YOUR_PROXY_SECRET_HERE`.
-This command generates `dist/patch-body/body.json`.
-This file includes all rules and property variables for the integration.
-Use Akamai's [public API](https://techdocs.akamai.com/property-mgr/reference/patch-property-version-rules) for applying it to your property.
+   * This command generates a `dist/patch-body/body.json` file.
+This file includes all rules and property variables necessary for the integration.
+3. Use the

+If you have any questions, reach out to our [support team](https://fingerprint.com/support).

 ## License